-The draft document was reviewed by the Sustainability Advisory Board and by city staff.
+A draft document was reviewed by the Sustainability Advisory Board and by city staff.
 Recommended changes were reviewed by the Steering Committee and accepted, revised or declined to produce the August, 2011 draft document.
 This draft was approved by the Sustainability Advisory Board on June 6, 2011 and forwarded for workshop discussion with the Steering Committee, Sustainability Advisory Board, Plan Commission and Common Council on August 30, 2011.
-At that point, the Council directed staff to solicit additional comments from the public and other advisory boards and to also take a look at how this plan can be reconciled with other City plans.
+At that point, the Council directed staff to solicit additional comments from the public and other advisory boards and to also take a look at how this plan could be reconciled with other City plans.
 During the month of December 2011, a public open house was held and the plan was reviewed by the Storm Water Utility Board, Chamber of Commerce Government Affairs Committee, Advisory Parks Board, Traffic Review Board, Board of Health, Landmarks Commission and the Transit Advisory Board.
-Comments and recommended changes were reviewed by the Steering Committee and accepted, revised or declined to produce the February, 2012 document.
-This draft was then forwarded again to a workshop with the Council, Steering Committee and Sustainability Advisory Board.
+Comments and recommended changes from those meetings and the public were reviewed by the Steering Committee and accepted, revised or declined to produce the February, 2012 document.
+This draft was then forwarded for another Council workshop with the Steering Committee and Sustainability Advisory Board.
+At that meeting, the Council was comfortable with forwarding the Plan to the Plan Commission for a recommendation but stressed the importance of the development of an implementation plan for the action items mentioned in the Plan.
+On April 3, 2012, the Plan Commission.....